FuhaiLiAiLab/M3NetFlow/README.md

 ```

 ### 5.3 Pathway Enrichment Analysis for ROSMAP AD dataset
 To generate the visualization application on ROSMAP AD dataset, use the R code './M3NetFlow_AD/shinyapp_graph_neo_drug-omics-pvalues.R'.
+Following figure provides a visualization of Alzheimer’s disease (AD) samples from modified tool, NetFlowVis-AD, highlighting key genes that may contribute to the disease’s pathology.
+These genes, identified through comprehensive analysis, are suggested to influence critical biological processes involved in the progression of AD.
+By focusing on these genetic factors, the figure offers insights into potential molecular mechanisms and therapeutic targets that could further advance the understanding of AD.
 ![](./figures/Figure10.png)

 * visit the website: https://m3netflow.shinyapps.io/NetFlowVis-AD/ for our tool NetFlowVis-AD